 The American Geriatrics Society makes choosing medicines easier because it develops and updates the “AGS Beers Criteria®.”
 The AGS Beers Criteria® lists medications that may not be safe in older people.
 You can use the information when you talk to your healthcare professional about medications.

 Multiple Medical Conditions

 Medications used to treat one condition may also make another condition worse.
-For example, older adults with memory problems may have worsening symptoms caused by medicines used to treat their other conditions.
-Therefore, it is important that all providers who prescribe medications for you know about all of the medical conditions you have.
-Also, be sure to let the prescriber know if a medication they gave you worsens any of your conditions.
+For example, older adults with memory problems may have worse symptoms due to the medicines they take to treat other conditions.
+So, each healthcare professional needs to know about all your medical conditions and related medications.
+Your healthcare professionals also need to know if a medication makes any of your conditions worse.

 Effects of Food and Beverages on Medications

 Medications may be affected by the foods, drinks, supplements or herbal products, or other medications that you take.

 For example, some antibiotics are not absorbed well when taken with foods, drinks, or medicines that contain calcium, magnesium, or iron.
 Antacids, vitamins, or dairy products contain these.

 Also, certain drinks such as grapefruit juice, can change how your body processes medicines.
 These changes can cause the medicine to build up in the body.